Vahor/n8n-kit/packages/n8n-cli/README.md

 ```

 **Workflow Matching:**

 - Workflows are matched by a unique tag generated from their hash ID
 - If no match is found, a new workflow is created
 - If a match is found, the existing workflow is updated

-Note: The cli will never delete workflows.
+Note: The CLI will never delete workflows.
 If you want to delete a workflow, you can do it manually in n8n.

 **Example:**
 ```sh